Steps to Configure the ASP.NET SAML 2.0 Module

 and our team will reach out to you to resolve your issue.

-in the module.
-Just copy-paste that code snippet wherever you want to
+Just copy-paste that code snippet wherever you want to access the user

 Note: All the mapped attributes will be stored in the session so